lando/core/docs/events.md

 It's fairly straightforward to add events to your [Landofile](./index.md) using the `events` top level config.

-Note that due to the nature of events (e.g. automating steps that the _user_ usually runs), all commands are run as "you" and do not have `sudo` or `root` access.
+Note that due to the nature of events eg automating steps that the _user_ usually runs, all commands are run as "you" and do not have `sudo` or `root` access.
+In Lando 4 this will likely change.

+Also note that some events are "silly" eg you will find it difficult to use the `post-destroy` event.

 ### Default commands

-By default, event commands will run on the `appserver` service which **may not exist** if you are not using one of Lando's [recipes](./recipes.md) as a starting point for your Landofile.
+If you do not specify a [service](#service-commands) then the command will run on the [default service](./services.md#default-service).
+Generally this will be the `appserver` service.

 ```yaml
 events: